DistrictOfJoban/Public-Assets/Curved_Platform_Pack/README.md

 This allows for a visually curved/sloped platform depending on how the track is placed.

 ## Contents
-This pack contains the following platform block model, including a flipped/non-flipped variant:
+This pack contains the following platform block model:
 - Hong Kong (HK)
 - With Platform Screen Doors (PSD)
 - With Automatic Platform Gates (APG)